Download the 30 day trial of MailSuite.

 iTunes Summary: The summary as set in the iTunes window

-The iTunes tokens iTunes Song:, iTunes Album:, iTunes Artist: and iTunes Status: can be dragged into any signatures.
-However, they will only have information if iTunes is playing.
+The iTunes tokens iTunes Song, iTunes Album, iTunes Artist and iTunes Status can be dragged into any signatures.
+However, they will only have information if Music is playing.

-Another way to display iTunes infromation is to use the iTunes Summary: in your signature.
-The iTunes Summary: will display the content of the status signatures as setup in the iTunes signature window.
-You can have a different signature display depending on whether iTunes is: playing, paused, open but not playing, or not open.
+Another way to display Music infromation is to use the iTunes Summary in your signature.
+The iTunes Summary will display the content of the status signatures as setup in the iTunes signature window.
+You can have a different signature display depending on whether Music is: playing, paused, open but not playing, or not open.

 The quotes tokens can be used to insert the “Quotation”, “Quote Author”, and the “Quote Citation” into a signature.
 Each token can be formatted separately as desired.
 The tokens will be filled in from the content of your “Random Quotes File”.